FirelyTeam/firely-docs/vonk/features/customresources.rst

 What to use them for?
 ---------------------

-Vonk can be used as a platform to build apps on.
+Firely Server can be used as a platform to build apps on.
 In these apps, structures arise outside of the FHIR Specification or even the Health domain.
-Still, it would be useful to also use Vonk to store, search and version these structures.
+Still, it would be useful to also use Firely Server to store, search and version these structures.
 Note that this is only for internal use in the app.

 Register the definition
 -----------------------

 Just like any resourcetype, the definition for a custom resource is formalized as a StructureDefinition.
-Vonk will recognize it as the definition of a custom resourcetype if and only if:
+Firely Server will recognize it as the definition of a custom resourcetype if and only if:

 * base = DomainResource
 * derivation = specialization